Satvik-ai/Minimal-Flask-Application/README.md

 This is a skill demonstration project.

-I have built a simple web applications using python based FLASK framework (FLASK).
+I have built a simple web applications using python based FLASK framework.
 It's not a fullstack application.
 It just has frontend and middle application layer.
 It accepts user's name as input and then greets them by calling there name.

 ### How To Run